 Protocol for schools in H&F Council to identify children missing education

-This document sets out the requirements for identifying children missing education (CME) and is for the attention and action of all schools with pupils of statutory school age (5 – 16).
-This includes Independent schools.
+This document sets out the requirements for identifying children missing education (CME) and is for the attention and action of all schools with pupils of statutory school age (5 to 16).
+This includes independent schools.